 Within each classroom a wide range of enrichment and extension activities are used to challenge and stretch more able learners.
 There are also a range of stimulating extra curricular activities which take place during the year.
-Activities in which the school has taken part in 2015/2016 have included workshops with a published author and an 'Able Writers' Day.'

-Mr Midmore is available to speak to parents about what the school provides for more able pupils.
+Activities in which the school has taken part in 2016/2017 have included workshops with a published author and an 'Able Writers' Day.'
+Your child's class teacher or Miss Ray can speak to parents about what the ol school provides for more able pupils.